dcunited001/dcunited001.github.io/_posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11.md

 frequency waves of cultural information rippling over and reflecting between geographic features.
 Vacuums of low population density taper this resonance.
-Between the centers of civilization, the dispersion of information is strained through translingual membrane, limiting the number of social connections over which information can cross.
+Between the centers of civilization, the dispersion of information is strained through translingual membranes, limiting the number of social connections over which information can cross.
 These metaphors are not perfect, as behavior was not coordinated and our modes of transportation were limited throughout history.